PHILIPPINES COUNTRY GUIDE

 Buying a condo in Manila is about as expensive as one in KL.
 Granted, Malaysia’s economy is considerably more developed than the Philippines.

-This has led to an oversupply of overvalued property that can only be marketed toward foreigners.
+This has led to an oversupply of overvalued property in the Philippines that can only be marketed toward foreign buyers.

-But as a foreign investor, buying real estate in the Philippines is still a good idea.
+But as an investor, buying real estate in the Philippines is still a good idea.
 Not only are prices comparatively low on a global level but the future potential of the Philippines property market is also promising.

 Over the long term, a greater number of foreign investors will compete in the local real estate market, which will lead to long term capital appreciation.